 - Filling shelves at the Food Bank

 - Visiting the elderly

 Academics: At Youth Care, located in Utah, we believe that every student deserves to achieve success in school and therefore view our academic programming as a therapeutic intervention.
 Our academic program is fully accredited, which allows students to earn school credits, increase their knowledge, and work towards achieving academic goals during their time at Youth Care.
 Students are enrolled in a full day’s curriculum, which takes place in a traditional academic setting and is led by a team of certified secondary education teachers and special education teachers who have been trained to work with students possessing a range of learning abilities.
 All students have academic goals and objectives included in their individualized treatment plans, and they will attend school from 9:00am to 5:00pm every weekday, with therapeutic interventions being interwoven throughout their daily schedules.

 In addition to the residential rehab offered through our treatment center, we are also pleased to provide partial hospitalization programming (PHP) for students who do not require the intensity of the programming that is offered in a residential setting.
 This daytime rehab option allows youth to attend the same daily programming as those receiving residential treatment, yet return home at night.

 If your child is suffering from the symptoms of an anxiety disorder and requires a safe, structured, and encouraging environment to work towards overcoming or managing their symptoms, look no further than Youth Care.
-Our specialized programming will be catered to meet your child’s every needs so that they can succeed in living the full, happy, healthy, and productive life that they deserve to be living.
+Our specialized programming will be catered to meet your child’s every need so that they can succeed in living the full, happy, healthy, and productive life that they deserve to be living.